 What was The Finer Things Club episode of The Office?

 The Finer Things Club episode was in Season 4, Episode 10 of The Office: “Branch Wars.”
 It was written by co-star and writer, Mindy Kaling, and it was directed by Joss Whedon.
 It originally aired in the United States on November 1, 2007 on NBC.

 How do you start a Finer Things Club?

-A Finer Things Club should have classic and refined cultural elements.
-Below are a few suggestions and recommendations for your own Finer Things Club:
+A Finer Things Club book club should have classic and refined cultural elements.
+Below are a few suggestions and recommendations for your own Finer Things Club from The Office:

-- Read: the Classics and/or books read in the original Finer Things Club (listed below).
+- Read: the Classics and/or books read in the original Finer Things Club books (listed below).